oktadev/okta-blog/_source/_posts/2022-01-13-node-deploy-to-heroku.md

 module.exports = router;
 ```

-Here are you added a property for the `index.jade` template to use called `loggedIn`.
+Here you added a property for the `index.jade` template to use called `loggedIn`.
 This property will help the view decide if it should display a `login` or `logout` button.
 The rest of the home page will be static so there is no need for a more sophisticated model.

 Finally, open your `routes/users.js` file and replace the code there with the code below.